scipy-conference/scipy_proceedings/papers/ryan_bunney/paper.rst

 and change the units from seconds to MIPS, rather than doing a conversion between the two.
-Others use the values taken from distribution and workflow generator, without explaining how their runtime differ between resources :cite:`abrishami2013,malawski2015`; Malawski et al generate different workflow instances... using parameters and task runtime distributions from real workflow traces, but do not provide these parameters :cite:`malawski2015`.
+Others use the values taken from distribution and workflow generator, without explaining how their runtime differ between resources :cite:`abrishami2013,malawski2015`; Malawski et al. generate different workflow instances. using parameters and task runtime distributions from real workflow traces, but do not provide these parameters :cite:`malawski2015`.
-Recent research rom :cite:`wang2019` still uses the workflows identified n :cite:`bharathi2008,juve2013`, but only the structure of the workflows is assessed, replacing the tasks from the original with other, unrelated examples.
+Recent research rom :cite:`wang2019` still uses the workflows identified in :cite:`bharathi2008,juve2013`, but only the structure of the workflows is assessed, replacing the tasks from the original with other, unrelated examples.